TabDPT: Scaling Tabular Foundation Models on Real Data: Introduction

 \looseness=-1 Recent attempts to repurpose large language models (LLMs) for ICL on tabular data faced several fundamental obstacles~\citep{fang2024large,han2024large,gardner2024large, rabbani2025transfer}.
 Chief among them is the highly inefficient tokenization of numerical tabular data into text, which quickly saturates the LLM's context window even for moderately sized tables.
 LLMs' results also vary based on the specific prompt format~\citep{sclar2024quantifying, voronov2024mind} and are sensitive to the order of the given examples~\citep{lu2022fantastically}, whereas tabular data is inherently unordered.
 These limitations degrade performance, leading to prompt-tuning reliance and difficulty handling even moderately sized tables.
 Alternative ICL solutions for tabular data, such as TabPFN~\citep{muller2022transformers, hollmann2023tabpfn}, are architecturally designed for tabular data, enabling them to handle tables of practical size more effectively.
 This direction is gaining popularity but is still in early stages with relatively few tabular-based TFMs developed~\citep{Hollmann2025,qu2025tabicl}.
 Further investigation is needed into architecture design choices and training procedures that lead to strong downstream generalization, and in this work we make a major step in this direction.

 We show that ICL retrieval combined with self-supervised learning (SSL) based on column masking~\citep{devlin2018bert,he2022masked, nam2023stunt} leads to a robust pre-training procedure for TFMs.
-We investigate the utility of real data, showing that applying this pre-training procedure to real data leads to faster convergence and improved downstream accuracy on unseen datasets compared to training exclusively on synthetic data.
+We investigate the utility of real data, showing that using it for this pre-training procedure leads to faster convergence and improved downstream accuracy on unseen datasets compared to training exclusively on competing open-source synthetic data generators.
 Since existing TFMs are predominately trained with synthetic data, our findings suggest that further investigation should be conducted into the benefits of curating real datasets for pre-training.
 Our pre-training process produces a TFM capable of both classification and regression with leading accuracy on new, unseen datasets \emph{without} any further training or tuning.
 We name this new model the \longname, or \textbf{\name} for short.